david-sulton/tryhackme/credharvesting.md

 ```

 Use Mimikatz to memory dump the credentials for the 10.10.237.226 SMB share which is stored in the Windows Credential vault.
 What is the password?
-Remember to run Mimikatz as System Administrator!
+Remember to run Mimikatz as Administrator!
 *jfxKruLkkxoPjwe3*